-Xeriscape Gardening, ( It is not the stabby landscape you might think of…)
+Xeriscape Gardening, ( It’s not the stabby landscape you might think of…)

 I tend to design my Xeriscape gardens more in the fashion of the rain forest.
 Now I know that is completely contradictory, but it works.
-I have no sod, you save on water, air pollution and lots of labor.
+I have no sod or a very small intentional lawn, you save on water, air pollution and lots of labor.
 I use layers of plants from the ground cover to the canopy and all sizes in between.
-I create a bed covered entirely with plants in such a way that no weeds can grow, because they get no sun and the beds are heavily mulched.
+I create a bed covered entirely with plants, or spaced in such a way that no weeds can grow, because they get no sun and the beds are heavily mulched.
 The plants all protect each other from the overexposure to the elements and they all use very low water to begin with.
 Win, Win!

-Case in point, if you were to choose every low water, drought tolerant plant, ground cover, plant and
+If you were to choose every low water, drought tolerant plant, deer resistant, ground cover, plant and

 Follow the basic rule for design, start low in the front and use the tall stuff in the back, plant in mass, and add a couple of specimens here and there.
 Don’t put your tree’s to close together and make sure you have planted all of your plants far enough apart to make room for their mature size.
 If the tag says 5′ by 5′, than that’s how much room it needs to start with.
 Also, be sure to account for Sun changes when planting under a young tree.
 Simple as that.
 Within 3 years you will have about as lovely a Xeriscape garden as you could imagine.
 Use mulch paths instead of lawn, use rocks for borders, water features and interesting architecture, be creative.
 Think outside of the proverbial garden box.